What type of content do you primarily create?

 - Recommended video dimensions: 640x360 or 480x360

-Step 9: Design a great YouTube thumbnail
+Step 9: Create a compelling YouTube thumbnail

 A compelling video thumbnail can make a huge difference in attracting viewers.
 It's the first thing viewers see, so it should be eye-catching and representative of your video's content—hence why 90% of their best performing YouTube videos contain a custom thumbnail.